CDSoft/pp/README.md

 first line contains the macro:

   - the diagram generator (the macro name)
-  - the image name without the extension (first argument)
+  - the image name with or without the extension (first argument)
+      - the default format is `svg` if no extension is provided (unless for ditaa diagrams which support `png` only)
+      - the supported formats are `png` and `svg`
   - the legend (second optional argument)

 Block delimiters are made of three or more tilda or back quotes, at the